-As we are not a reporting issuer in Canada, our common shares and Special Shares may be subject to restrictions on resale in Canada.
+As we are not a reporting issuer in Canada, our common shares and Special Shares may be subject to restrictions on resale in Canada

 Our common shares and Special Shares were distributed pursuant to an exemption from the prospectus requirements in Canada.
-As we are not a reporting issuer in Canada and we do not intend to become a reporting issuer in Canada in the future, any distributions of ours will be a distribution that is subject to the prospectus requirements in Canada unless an exemption therefrom is available.
+As we are not a reporting issuer in Canada and we do not intend to become a reporting issuer in Canada in the future, any distributions or trades of our securities will be a distribution that is subject to the prospectus requirements in Canada unless an exemption therefrom is available.
 An exemption from the prospectus requirements would be available to holders of shares of a class (and any underlying shares of such class) in respect of a trade if residents of Canada (the "Canadian Owners") own, directly or indirectly, not more than 10% of the outstanding shares of such class or any underlying shares of such class, and represent in number not more than 10% of the total number of owners, directly or indirectly, of shares of the applicable class or underlying shares, on any distribution date (collectively, the "Ownership Cap") and the trade is made through an exchange or market outside of Canada or to a person or company outside of Canada.
-There can be no assurance that any future securities offerings held by Canadian Owners will be freely transferable by the Canadian Owners.
+On September 7, 2021, we received exemptive relief from the prospectus requirements in Canada such that the common shares and Sepcial Shares issued to Canadian Owners in connection with the Business Combination are not subject to resale restrictions in Canada, subject to the terms and conditions set forth in the exemptive relief order.
+There can be no assurance that any future securities offered to offerings held by Canadian Owners will be freely transferable by the Canadian Owners.